 If pain only occurs near the sternum and there is a swelling near the sternum, it could be an indication for Tietze Syndrome.
 Is the pain on other parts of the ribs, it could be an indication for costochondritis.

 The sternum is a flat bone, 15-20 cm long, located in the middle front side of the chest and consists of three parts.

 - xiphoid process

-On both sides of the sternum there are seven notches for the connection of the cartilage of the upper seven ribs.
-The top of the sternum has also two sideway notches for connection to the collar bones.
+On both sides of the sternum there are seven notches for the connection of the cartilage to the upper seven ribs.
+The top of the sternum also has two sideway notches for connection to the collar bones.
 The sternum is a complex joint as it also is the place where other muscles, nerve system (plexus Solaris) and tendons are connected.
 The Xiphoid Process is a swordlike extension that mostly is made of cartilage.

 is a common type of joint formed between bones that meet at flat or nearly flat articular surfaces.
 Gliding joints allow the bones to glide past one another in any direction along the plane of the joint – up and down, left and right, and diagonally.
 When two bones are exposed to forces, for example shocks or movements like walking, lifting or pushing, they glide past each other and friction will occur.
 The friction surface of every joint is covered with cartilage that acts as a buffer.
 This cartilage is constantly renewed.

 Cartilage has, among other things, the following functions:

 - Forms a kind of lower layer due to the lining of the joint surfaces, making the movements in the joint surface smooth.
 When the cartilage lining of the joints abates (arthrosis) or goes light (Tietze), movements become extremely difficult or painful

 - Plays an important role in the formation of many bone pieces, such as in the longitudinal growth of pipe bones